bcollazo/catanatron/README.md

 pip install -e catanatron_experimental
 ```

-Run games with the `play.py` script.
-It provides extra options you can explore with `--help`:
+Run games with the `catanatron-play` CLI tool.
+Use `--help` for more information:

 ```
-catanatron-play --num=100
+catanatron-play --players=R,R,W,VP --num=100
 ```

 Currently, we can execute one game in ~76 milliseconds.